-Employee engagement has become an increasingly popular topic among HR and C-level leaders.
+In today's competitive marketplace, employee engagement has become a crucial driver of business success.
+It's an increasingly popular topic among HR and C-level leaders.

-Employee engagement is the connection an employee feels with their place of work.
-It can be measured in a variety of ways.
+Employee engagement is the connection employees feel with their place of work.
+High levels of engagement will boost talent retention, promote loyalty and enhance business performance.
 Ultimately, it’s about translating perceptions into numbers, numbers into insights, and insights into actionable intelligence.

-When employees are engaged at each of these levels, you will have a more engaged and successful organization.
-This model measures engagement outcomes and engagement drivers associated with each of these levels.
+When employees are engaged at each level, the organization will have a more dynamic and successful workflow.
+For instance, an example of an employee engagement model would include measuring the outcome and engagement drivers associated with each of these levels.

-Engagement outcomes help reveal the current state of engagement:
+Engagement outcome helps in revealing the current state of engagement:

 Engagement drivers are actionable survey questions that help organizations maintain, improve, or drive engagement outcomes:

+When employees are engaged, organizations are more successful.
+When they are disengaged, organizations suffer.
 Engaged employees work harder, stay longer, take more initiative, and motivate others to do the same.
-When employees are engaged, their organizations are more successful.
-When they are disengaged, their organizations suffer.

-This is true across industries, company size, location, and in good economic times and bad.
+This is true across industries, company sizes, and locations, and in good and bad economic times.

-When it comes to engaging employees, there’s too much at stake to throw spaghetti at the wall and hope something sticks.
+When it comes to engaging employees, there’s too much at stake to throw spaghetti at the wall and hope it sticks.
 Explore these strategies to approach employee engagement the right way.

 Employee engagement surveys are a great way to collect and understand employee feedback.
 But to paint a clear picture of engagement throughout your organization, you need more.

-Employee feedback shouldn’t be a once yearly initiative.
-Rather, it should be woven into the fabric of your organization.
-Build a robust feedback culture with a continuous listening strategy that includes:
+Employee feedback shouldn’t be a once-yearly initiative.
+Instead, it should be woven into the fabric of your organization.
+Build a robust feedback culture with a continuous listening strategy that includes the following:

-Employee engagement is a perception and a science.
+Employee engagement is a perception and science.
 You should measure, track, and analyze it over time.
-But how do you know if your survey is actually measuring engagement?
+But how do you know if your employee engagement survey is measuring engagement?

 Be careful with DIY surveys.
-They might be cheap or easy, but collecting feedback is not the same thing as measuring engagement.
-You need a valid and trusted tool for that.
-Preferably one that is developed by an employee engagement expert.
+They might be cheap or easy, but collecting feedback differs from measuring engagement.
+You need a good and trusted tool for that.
+Preferably one that an employee engagement expert develops.

 Following your survey, employees will want to know what’s next.
-Share your survey results and any follow-up plans with leaders, managers, and employees.
-This builds confidence in the survey itself and your organization’s leadership.
+Share your survey results and follow-up plans with leaders, managers, and employees.
+This builds confidence in the employee engagement survey itself and your organization’s leadership.

-Employee engagement isn’t just HR’s responsibility.
-Senior leaders, HR teams, managers, and employees all play an important part.
+Employee engagement isn't just HR's responsibility.
+Senior leaders, HR teams, managers, and employees are essential in moving the needle.

-Everyone should be held accountable for the success of your engagement efforts.
-Employees at all levels can make an impact on engagement through:
+Everyone should be held accountable for the success of engagement efforts.
+Employees at all levels can make an impact on engagement through

-Employee engagement is more than a survey.
-There are many organizational decisions, processes, and relationships that impact engagement and performance.
+Employee engagement is more than sending out surveys.
+Many organizational decisions, processes, and relationships impact engagement and performance, including the following:

 To make the most of your engagement data, tie it to key business metrics.
 This will paint a clear picture of how your people strategies support business success.
 It will also help you justify current and future investments and initiatives.

 There are a lot of fun ways to engage your employees.
-But some ideas will have a bigger impact than others.
-Try out these tried-and-true employee engagement ideas in your organization.
+But some ideas will have a more significant impact than others.
+Try out these employee engagement ideas in your organization.

 A lot happens in your organization between annual engagement surveys.
 Follow up on engagement survey results with lightweight pulse surveys.
 These surveys can help you dig deeper into specific issues that come up.
 You can even target different groups on the unique topics that matter to them.